Atlantic Fisheries Fund — Science Partnerships

 Eligibility criteria of the Atlantic Fisheries Fund — Science Partnerships program

-- Applicants must be involved in the fish and seafood sector within Newfoundland and Labrador, Nova Scotia, New Brunswick, or Prince Edward Island.
+- The applicant must be based in Atlantic Canada (Newfoundland and Labrador, Nova Scotia, New Brunswick, or Prince Edward Island).

 Who is eligible?